 Throughout the season, which runs from late January through late March, Glow Tubing gives guests a thrill as they shoosh down the hill lined with lights.
 Plus, this attraction is open with or without snow.
 It is highly recommended that tickets be pre-purchased online as this attraction is limited.

 Funtimes Fun Park

 Tips for a Great Day Snow Tubing in Ohio

 To make your experience more enjoyable, here are a few things to know before you go:

 The resorts make their own snow – This means that just because you don't see snow on the ground, doesn't mean you can't go snow tubing.
-Each of the snow tube parks have snow making abilities.
-Concerned their won't be enough snow?
+Each of the snow tube parks has snow-making abilities.
+Concerned there won't be enough snow?
 Visit their website to check the snow report.

 Pack drinks and a snack for the car ride home – After your tubing adventure, everyone will be hungry and thirsty.
 Plan ahead and have snacks and drinks ready and waiting in the car.